FlowersLib Logo

 Floribunda Roses

-Floribunda roses have clustered flower heads and exhibit strong resistance to drought, waterlogging, diseases, cold, and high temperatures.
-They are widely used for landscaping flower beds, urban greening, and roadside plantings along highways.
+Floribunda roses are characterized by their clustered flower heads and exceptional hardiness.
+They demonstrate strong resistance to environmental stresses such as drought, waterlogging, diseases, cold, and high temperatures.

 Miniature Roses